-Health concerns - Chronic health problems or developmental delays; sudden unexplained regression in skills; feeding and/or digestion problems; odd eating habits; poor muscle tone or rigid, stiff muscles.
+Health concerns - Chronic health problems or developmental delays; sudden regression in skills; unexplained feeding and/or digestion problems; odd eating habits; poor muscle tone or rigid, stiff muscles.

-Social Lack of eye contact; infrequent social smiles and lack of shared social interest (pointing or gesturing at things); in older toddlers, lack of empathy and/or fearlessness; unusually fearful of or overly friendly with strangers.
+Social - Lack of eye contact; infrequent social smiles and lack of shared social interest (pointing or gesturing at things); in older toddlers, lack of empathy and/or fearlessness; unusually fearful of or overly friendly with strangers.

-Behaviour Failure to establish sleep/wake cycle; Repetitive or compulsive behaviours; odd or primitive self-soothing behaviour (e.g. rocking, head banging, chewing non-food items, picking at hair or skin); unusual aggressiveness with siblings, peers or family pets.
+Self-regulation problems - Failure to establish sleep/wake cycle; repetitive or compulsive behaviours; odd or primitive self-soothing behaviour (e.g. rocking, head banging, chewing non-food items, picking at hair or skin); unusual aggressiveness with siblings, peers or family pets; long, frequent tantrums that are difficult to soothe.

-Mood Recurrent fretfulness or irritability that can't be explained by illness or 'colic' (see www.purplecrying.info for more information); no interest in play or little make-believe play by age three; little interest in others.
+Mood - Recurrent fretfulness or irritability that can't be explained by illness or 'colic' (see www.purplecrying.info for more information); no interest in play or little make-believe play by age three; little interest in others.

-Sensitivity Easily upset or unusually upset by changes in routine or people; hyper-vigilant (wide-eyed, stiff muscle tone, wary); fearful; unusually sensitive to touch, light or noise; frequent nightmares.
+Sensitivity - Easily upset or unusually upset by changes in routine or people; hyper-vigilant (wide-eyed, stiff muscle tone, wary); fearful; unusually sensitive to touch, light or noise; frequent nightmares.^{xii}

-2 What should I do if I am concerned about a parent and infant?
+2 What should I do if I am concerned about an infant in my practice?